Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 * Some learning algorithms are solving a really hard (e.g. non-convex/discontinuous/deceptive/multimodal/etc.) optimization problem and random restarts of initial conditions in the search space is in fact a beneficial approach.

-## Multi-Restart Optimization
+## Multiple-Restart Optimization

-The multi-restart strategy is a technique used to address the challenges of solving harder optimization problems, particularly non-convex ones with multiple local minima, saddle points, or other complex structures.
+The multiple-restart strategy is a technique used to address the challenges of solving harder optimization problems, particularly non-convex ones with multiple local minima, saddle points, or other complex structures.

 By running the optimization process multiple times with different initial conditions or random seeds, this approach increases the likelihood of exploring diverse regions of the solution space and finding better optima.